Hot Weather Safety Tips

 - Remember that food and drink commonly found at barbeques can be poisonous to pets.
 Keep alcoholic beverages away from pets, as they can cause intoxication, depression and comas.
 Similarly, remember that the snacks enjoyed by your human friends should not be a treat for your pet; any change of diet, even for one meal, may give your dog or cat severe digestive ailments.
 Avoid raisins, grapes, onions, chocolate and products with the sweetener xylitol.
 Please visit our People Foods to Avoid Feeding Your Pets page for more information.

 - Please leave pets at home when you head out to Fourth of July celebrations, and never use fireworks around pets.
 Exposure to lit fireworks can potentially result in severe burns or trauma, and even unused fireworks can contain hazardous materials.
 Many pets are also fearful of loud noises and can become lost, scared or disoriented, so it’s best to keep your little guys safe from the noise in a quiet, sheltered and escape-proof area of your home.
-Be prepared in the event that your pet does escape by downloading the ASPCA Mobile App.
-You’ll receive a personalized missing pet recovery kit, including step-by-step instructions on how to search for a lost animal in a variety of circumstances.

 For other ways to help, download and share our hot weather safety infographic to alert others of the dangers your pets may face during the summer.